Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### What time-savings advantage is offered with the use of Amazon Rekognition?

 - [ ] Amazon Rekognition provides automatic watermarking of images.
-- [x] Amazon Rekognition provides automatic detection of objects appeanng m pictures.
+- [x] Amazon Rekognition provides automatic detection of objects appearing in pictures.
 - [ ] Amazon Recognition provides the ability to resize millions of images automatically.
 - [ ] Amazon Rekognition uses Amazon Mechanical Turk to allow humans to bid on object detection jobs.